rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 40   null:ServletContextConfigSource
 ````

-The specification requires that each ConfigSource provide a name and an ordinal.
+The specification requires that each ConfigSource instance provide a name and
+an ordinal.
 The ordinal designates the priority of the ConfigSource.
-Higher ordinals have
+Higher
-priority over lower ordinals, Properties in higher priority ConfigSources
+ordinals have priority over lower ordinals.
+Properties in higher priority
-override the identical property (key) of a lower priority ConfigSource.
+ConfigSources take precedence over properties in lower
+priority ConfigSources.

 There is no required format for ConfigSource names.
-Wildfly chooses to use
-the class name.
+SmallRye chooses to use the class name.
+RESTEasy uses a naming pattern.

+> Side Note
+>>As of this writing there is an implementation issue being addressed for
+>>RESTEsay ConfigSource names.
+The pattern is as follows.
+>>The first "null" will be the "display-name" declared within element
+>>"web-app" in the web.xml.
+When no "display-name" is declared the
+>>text "unnamed" will be used.
+The second "null" is the "servlet-name"
+>>for ServletConfigSources and "filter-name" for FilterConfigSource.
+>>If no name is found "unnamed" will be used.
+>

-The first 2 ConfigSources in the list are required by the specification,
+The first 2 ConfigSources, SysPropConfigSource and EnvConfigSource are required
-One for retrieving system properties with a default ordinal of 400 and the other
+by the specification.
+SysPropConfigSource is for retrieving system properties.
+Its ordinal
-for Environment variables with a default ordinal of 300.
-They are
+is 400.
+EnvConfigSource is for retrieving Environment variables.
+Its ordinal is 300.
-SysPropConfigSource and EnvConfigSource respectively in Wildfly.
-Note that, specification implementors are allowed to assign different
-ordinals to their implementation's of these two ConfigSources.

-The following 3 ConfigSources are not spec required.
-These are the
-base set of ConfigSources RESTEasy provides to handle configuration settings
-for a REST application.
-They are used to retrieved properties from the
-web.xml file.
-ServletConfigSource contains properties from the <servlet> element.
-FilterConfigSource from the <filter> element and ServletContextConfigSource from
-<servlet-context> elements.
-Notice the low ordinal for these.
-These ConfigSources
-will be discussed in more detail later in the article.
+There is a third ConfigSource required by the specification not seen in this
+list.
+It is a ConfigSource for a microprofile-config.properties file.
+In
+SmallRye its class name is PropertiesConfigSource.
+Its default ordinal is 100.
+We will look at this one in module two.

+The next 3 ConfigSources, ServletConfigSource, FilterConfigSource and
+ServletContextConfigSource are RESTEasy specific.
+They represent the
+three areas in a REST application in which RESTEasy supports external configuration,
+servlet declarations, filter declarations and application
+"context-param" declarations respectively.
+RESTEasy assigns these ConfigSources
+low ordinals, 60, 50, and 40.
+Notice that these ordinals reflect the order
+of precedence defined by the Servlet specification for web.xml data.
+Configuration
+data set in sevlet and filter elements takes precedence over the context parameters
+set in the web-app element.
+An instance of each of these 3 ConfigSources
+is always assigned to a running servlet.
+When there is no configuration data
+for one of these ConfigSources, the instance is present but empty.

 > SideNote
->````
->What is the "null:" in the names of RESTEasy's ConfigSources?
->
->A naming format for these ConfigSources was defined by the implementor.
->When the desired text is not retrieve, "null" is used as a placeholder.
->This will be corrected in the future, but it does not affect configuration
->processing.
->````

 >````
 >What is the highest possible ordinal?
 >